WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-20-Configuration-Management-Document.md

 - You may have an OEM for software development, and they are the one maintaining it.
 - You purchased a customized software component, and you will maintain it by yourself in the future.

+&nbsp;

+Of course the rest of the deliverables will be the deliverables you mentioned in your CM plan.

+___

 I hope you find it is simpler than you thought it would be.
 And I hope you think this article is useful :)